Other than fewer giant trees and no street booths, Orchard Road Christmas Light-Up 2020 is the same as every other year.

 I’m saying so because I was already in mid-primary when the first light-up took place in the 80s.
 (In other words, half-aware of the world) As I remember, things were very much just fairy lights and traditional trees back then.
 There weren’t that many eye-catching showpieces by the shopping malls too.

 But since the 90s, we got more and more elaborate and extravagant.
 Then performances and festive villages came into the mix .
 And so on and so forth.

 This return to smaller-scale celebrations might end up being a good thing, at least spiritually.
-I mean, as much as I personally enjoy it, do we really need hugely expensive decorations and energy bills in order to enjoy the year end?
+I mean, as much as I personally enjoy them, do we really need hugely expensive decorations and energy bills to enjoy the year-end?
 Do consumer expectations also create a recurring horror for struggling retailers every November?